We want a UX Designer that can also build the front end.

-- Web Designers which moved into being called UI Designers (user interface).
+- Web Designers who moved into being called UI Designers (user interface).
 The move was triggered by designers not just making it look pretty, but designing the web page with the user interaction in mind.

 Over the last 10 years (through job specs we’ve seen) we have witnessed more and more expectation that front end web developers will have an eye for design and the associated products; Dreamweaver, Photoshop, wider Adobe Suite.